 - Slide film 6-8 stops

-120 or 220 film, used by medium format cameras, is the only other type of film you are probably going to notice.
+120 or 220 film, used by medium format cameras, is the only other film format you are going to encounter}.

-Swapping the film emulsion you are working with will alter the look of your pictures.
-This is one of the wonderful things about shooting film.
+Changing the film you are using will transform the look of your photographs.
+This is an example of the fantastic things about using film.

-All new 35mm film manufactured currently has a DX code.
-This allows electronically controlled cameras to detect and set the ISO when the canister is loaded into the camera.
+All commercially available 35mm film offered for sale today has DX encoding on the canister.
+This enables cameras to automatically detect and set the ISO of the canister loaded into the camera.

-There are just a few options for where to process film.
-For a more extensive discussion of the options see my article on Where to Get Film Developed.
+There are several choices for where to process film.
+For a more extensive explanation of the options see my guide on Where to Develop Film.

-WARNING: Film doesn't get processed locally at big box stores and pharmacies.
-They mail the film off-site to be processed by a separate company.
-Because of this, you will not be given your processed negatives back.
+WARNING: Film does not get developed on site at pharmacies and big box stores.
+They mail the film off-site to be processed by a third party.
+Because of that, you won’t be given your negatives back.